IRicTheCoder/GuuFramework/.features/guu.md

 Guu provides services, those are features that are only loaded and used if a mod asks for them, so they will be inactive until some mod initializes them.
 There are two services that are always running, they are considered services because they are only truly useful game wise if a mod uses them, but Guu also taps into them to do some of it's work.

 - System Windows, this service allows mods to register windows that are part of the system and not the game.
-  - There windows use the *IMGUI* or *Legacy GUI* system provided by Unity draw them.
+  - There windows use the *IMGUI* or *Legacy GUI* system provided by Unity to draw them.
-  - They serve as windows that do interface with the game directly and are used as special menus for mods (Ex: Console, Cheat Menu...).
+  - They serve as windows that interface with the game directly and are used as special menus for mods (Ex: Console, Cheat Menu...).

 ## SRML Bridge
-**This only gets loaded if SRML is present** and is used as a Bridge to better integrate them together, this is required to prevent both loader from overlapping each other and causing unnecessary problems.
+**This only gets loaded if SRML is present** and is used as a Bridge to better integrate them together, this is required to prevent both loaders from overlapping each other and causing unnecessary problems.

 - Removes the console provided by SRML in favor of Guu's Console.
 - Registers all SRML Commands into Guu's Console.
-  - Some commands will not be registered cause they are equal to ones already present.
+  - Some commands will not be registered because they are equal to ones already present.
   - If a command finds a conflic in terms of IDs, the prefix *`srml.`* will be added to the command's ID.
 - Redirects all Command Catchers from SRML to Guu's Console.
 They run after the Catchers from Guu's Console.
 - All logs done by SRML are redirected to Guu's Log System using the ID *`SRML`*.